 Restless legs syndrome (RLS) is a sleep-related movement disorder that is diagnosed based on clinical history.
 RLS requires four cardinal symptoms; these symptoms can be remembered using the mnemonic URGE.
-RLS is characterized by the patient's (U)rge to move the legs because of uncomfortable sensations that may be difficult to describe; symptoms are relieved, at least temporarily, by (G)etting up and moving; symptoms occur predominantly at (R)est or with inactivity; and are worse in the (E)vening or night.
-Approximately 1% to 3% of the general population reports RLS symptoms.
+RLS is characterized by the patient's (U)rge to move the legs because of uncomfortable sensations that may be difficult to describe; symptoms occur predominantly at (R)est or with inactivity; symptoms are relieved, at least temporarily, by (G)etting up and moving; and are worse in the (E)vening or night.
+The prevalence is 7-10%, with females reporting slightly higher rates.
 The nature and description of symptoms can vary.
 The sensations are generally reported bilaterally and below the knees but have also been reported unilaterally, more proximally in the legs, and even in the arms.